statamic/docs/content/collections/docs/installing.md

 Make sure to place Composer's system-wide vendor bin directory in your `$PATH` so the `statamic` executable can be located by your system.
 [Here's how](/knowledge-base/command-not-found-statamic).

+> If you run into any errors, check out this [helpful article](/knowledge-base/fixing-issues-with-global-composer-packages) on what to do next.

 **Once installed,** run the following command to kickstart a fresh new Statamic project (and even choose from some free Starter Kits).

 ``` bash